Sunday, 27 July 2025

 I. The Liberal Commitment and Its Limits

 The liberal tradition, rooted in Enlightenment rationalism and Christian moral universalism, treats the individual as the fundamental unit of moral concern.
 Rights precede duties; inclusion is a default posture.
-Alasdair MacIntyre, in After Virtue, critiques this view as a fragment of older moral frameworks stripped of their teleological grounding.
+Alasdair MacIntyre, in After Virtue, critiques this view as a fragment of older moral frameworks stripped of their ultimate grounding, the purpose they serve.
 While he calls for the renewal of communities rooted in virtue traditions, he avoids advocating coercive measures against dissenters.

 Roger Scruton, similarly, emphasises tradition, continuity, and the shared cultural inheritance of a people.
 In works like How to Be a Conservative, he warns against liberal overreach that tears down institutions in the name of abstract justice.
 Yet Scruton, too, remains committed to the language of law, civility, and constitutional restraint.